espocrm/documentation/docs/development/how-to-start.md

 3. Install [Composer](https://getcomposer.org/doc/00-intro.md).
 4. Run `composer install` if Composer is installed globally (or `php composer.phar install`).

-Note: Some dependencies require php extensions that you might don't have installed (e.g. zmq, ldap) and don't need to use.
+Note (not actual as of v6.2.0): Some dependencies require php extensions that you might don't have installed (e.g. zmq, ldap) and don't need to use.
 You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.

 To compose a proper *config.php* and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in the browser.